colinbdclark/mfa-thesis/sections/04-lensing.md

 "Within this aura of non-shape, shapes reshape, and as long as the eye breathes them naturally, sponse and response equally unconscious, they continue their transformatory dance until one is involved purely with the innards of what one once knew only as outline...
 Willful attention, forced beyond the natural capacity for mental absorption, produces a willy-nilliness less memory-dominated... here one seems more practitioner than patient" (Brakhage 34).

 As texts, Brakhage's phenomenological accounts of his visual trance experiences are, in some sense, hopeless.
 Attempt to lens such fundamentally visual-imaginative experiences into the "word-world" unavoidably take on the "sense-killing finality" of language and description to which Brakhage was so ideologically averse to (29).
 His descriptions of these experiences productively struggle to free themselves from representation; Brakhage wrestles with language, trying to break or bend it from within in order to evoke some glimpse what lies beyond.
-His texts are poetic ghosts that mark, with syntactic fragmentation and neologistic explosion, an experience far outside themselves (36).
+His texts are poetic ghosts that attempt to mark, using syntactic fragmentation and neologistic explosion, an experience far outside themselves (36).
 This is, perhaps, the best that writing about art can hope for.

 Yet Brakhage's reflections on self- and art-altered perceptual states still provide us with glimpses into other modes of seeing available beyond or in between the parallel lines of linear perspective, enlightenment rationality, and industrial technique.
 The subjective eye is a lens on the world.

-In other words, Brakhage's psychedelic visions point us toward the potential for creative modes of seeing where, as spectator or artist, we can actively transform a work of art through our perceptual and imaginative engagement with it.
+Brakhage's psychedelic visions point us toward the potential for creative modes of seeing where, as spectator or artist, we can actively transform a work of art through our perceptual and imaginative engagement with it.
 This transformational vision is a practice that must be cultivated and explored over time and with attention (or an assiduous lack thereof<sup>4</sup>).
 This mode of experience is not something that is achieved or controlled, but rather given, "bequeathed... at every illumination" (26).
 It is a receptivity, an opening up in equal measure to energies from within and without, a coupling of the imagination, the mind's eye, and the diversity of visual phenomena discoverable in external reality (realities?).

 ## The Hand Lens